NAVS Recognizes Student Achievements at International Science Fair

-Last week, NAVS attended the world’s largest science competition for pre-college students, the Intel International Science and Engineering Fair (ISEF) in Phoenix, Arizona, where we once again had the pleasure of rewarding excellence in humane science.
+Earlier this month, NAVS judges virtually attended the world’s largest science competition for pre-college students, the Regeneron International Science and Engineering Fair (ISEF), where we once again had the pleasure of rewarding excellence in humane science.

-This year marked the 18th year of NAVS presenting our Humane Science Award.
-This award recognizes projects that demonstrate innovation and scientific advancement through the use of alternatives to animal experimentation.
+This year marked the 19th year of NAVS presenting our Humane Science Awards.
+These awards recognize projects that demonstrate innovation and scientific advancement without reliance on harmful animal experiments.
 We are honored to be the only animal advocacy organization that presents an award at this prestigious event.

-We are pleased to announce the recipients of the 2019 Humane Science Award, each of whom will receive a cash prize for their outstanding work in the area of Cellular and Molecular Biology.
+We are pleased to announce the recipients of the 2021 Humane Science Awards, each of whom will receive a cash prize for their outstanding work.

 NAVS congratulates these exceptional students for their hard work in advancing better, more humane science.
 We will be sharing more information about the students’ projects, including videos of the students describing their work, in the near future.